Planning a Frozen Party

 • One for free play where the kid’s get to run around.

-Depending on the age of the kids, these spaces don’t necessarily need to be big.
-For example, it could be the dining room for food, the living room for activities and the garden for free play.
+These zones don’t need to be huge.
+For example, you could use the dining room for food, the living room for activities, and the garden for free play, depending on the weather and the age of the kids.

 3. Book the entertainment